-Considering the English invented the language you'll be surprised at how little you'll understand!!!
-The British love their slang phrases and colloquialisms and knowing a few of them can help you blend in with the locals.
-Even the Brits get confused when a new slang phrase springs up - the latest one - reem, as in "that's reem", meaning "that's good" Better if you don't ask...
-If you really want to fit in then just talk about football.
+People in the UK love their slang phrases and colloquialisms.
+Knowing a few of them can help you blend in with the locals, and understand what they're talking about.
+Even the Brits get confused when a new slang phrase springs up - the latest one - reem, as in "that's reem", meaning "that's good".
+Better if you don't ask... just do.

-Below are a few useful phrases to get you started:
+Below are a few useful phrases for the UK to get you started:

 Absobloodylootely - Absolutely